 Contents

-Five Ways Your Nonprofit CRM Is Costing You Too Much Money
+5 Ways Your Current CRM May be Costing You Too Much Money

 When it comes to nonprofits, every penny counts.
-From office space to equipment, nonprofits need to get the highest quality at the most reasonable price to devote the highest possible percentage of their donors’ generous support to accomplishing their mission.
-Choosing a nonprofit CRM is no exception.
+From office space to equipment, nonprofits need to get the highest quality at the most reasonable price so that they can devote the largest possible percentage of their donors’ generous support to accomplishing their mission – and choosing a nonprofit CRM is no exception.

-Now, when I say “your nonprofit CRM is costing you too much money,” I don’t simply mean the subscription fees are too high – or that there are costs hidden in the fine print of your contract.
-What I really mean is there are unseen organizational costs inherent in most donor software systems.
+Now, when we say “Your nonprofit CRM is costing you too much money,” we don’t simply mean the subscription fees are too high, or that there are costs hidden in the fine print of your contract.
+What we mean is, there are unseen organizational costs inherent in most donor software systems that can take up a big chunk of your overall budget.

-Here’s the truth: the lack of features, complicated processes, and bad data integrity provided by your nonprofit CRM software is costing you thousands of dollars each month—without you even realizing it.
-There are a variety of ways these costs accumulate, but in my experience with nonprofits over the past decade or more, I’ve found they can be lumped into two main categories:
+The truth is, the lack of features, complicated processes, and potentially bad data integrity provided by your nonprofit CRM software may be costing you thousands of dollars each month — and without you even realizing it.
+There are a variety of ways these costs accumulate, but in our experience with nonprofits over the past decade or more, we’ve found that they can be lumped into two main categories:

-1. Gross inefficiencies that waste your team’s time and effort, which could be invested elsewhere, and
+1. Gross inefficiencies that waste your team’s time and effort, which could be invested elsewhere

-Ways Your Non-Profit CRM is Wasting Your Money
+Ways Your Non-Profit CRM May be Wasting Your Money

-With those introductory thoughts in mind, here are five possible ways your non-profit CRM is wasting your money.
+With those introductory thoughts in mind, here are five possible ways your non-profit CRM may be eating up a large percentage of your overall budget…

-In helping organizations migrate their data to Virtuous, I continually find an excessive number of duplicate donor records created by their CRM.
-Sometimes, it’s hard to spot: a husband and a wife may each have their own record; a supporter has moved, so there are separate accounts under both addresses; someone gets married, and their last name and address changes.
+In helping organizations migrate their data to Virtuous, we continually find an excessive number of duplicate donor records created by their CRM.
+Sometimes, it’s hard to spot: a husband and a wife may each have their own record; a supporter has moved, so there are separate accounts under both addresses; someone gets married and their last name and address changes.

 Other times, it’s much more direct.
-I’ve seen multiple accounts for givers with data that is virtually an EXACT match.
-Same name, same address, same email address.
+W’ve seen multiple accounts for givers with data that is virtually an EXACT match: same name, same address, same email address.
 There have even been cases where a donor record was duplicated three or more times!

 You read that right: sixteen thousand!
-And the cost is likely even higher than that.
+And the cost is likely even higher than that, particularly when you factor in certain variables like the latest paper and postage fees.

 • Donors receiving duplicate mailings or phone calls may perceive the organization as inefficient or wasteful.
-They may think twice before writing that next $35 check.
+They may think twice before making a new donation.

 • Important notes or tasks associated with donors are attached to the wrong account and organizational knowledge is lost.